Green Party (Brazil)

 The Green Party (Partido Verde, PV) is a political party in Brazil.
 It was constituted after the military dictatorship period when limitations on party development were lifted, and, like other green parties around the world, is committed to establishing a set of policies on ensuring social equity and sustainable development.
 One of the party's founding members was the journalist and former anti-dictatorship revolutionary Fernando Gabeira (a federal deputy between 1995 and 2011), along with Alfredo Sirkis and Carlos Minc.

 Platform

 Among the main items on PV's agenda are federalism, environmentalism, human rights, a form of direct democracy, parliamentarism, welfare, civil liberties, pacifism and marijuana legalization under specific conditions.
 That being said, their four main pillars are defined as ecological sustainability, grassroots democracy, social justice, and nonviolence.

 The party, however, argues to be in a position on the political spectrum that supposedly goes beyond the "left-right" paradigm, considered by its members to be anachronistic and unrealistic.
+On September 11th of 2017, BBC Brasil had positioned the green party to be economically liberal but socially progressive along with the Popular Socialist Party (PPS) and Patriota (Pen).